Diobyte/QQTLuaLS/README.md

 2. Review the updated markdown files in `temp_wiki/` for any new API changes or additions.

+3. Refresh annotations:
+  - Run `python update_annotations.py --dry-run` first (safe: preserves function bodies and shows intended annotation changes).
-3. Manually update the corresponding Lua annotation files in `library/` to reflect the wiki changes:
+  - Manually update the corresponding Lua files in `library/` when the wiki changes: add functions, tighten types (avoid `any`), align descriptions/examples, and verify wiki links.

-   - Add new functions, classes, or parameters
-   - Update type annotations from `any` to concrete types where possible
-   - Enhance descriptions and add code examples
-   - Verify cross-references to wiki pages

 4. Test the updated annotations in your LuaLS environment to ensure no syntax errors and proper IntelliSense.